- Your Government

-The Personnel Board of Appeals consists of three persons appointed at large by the Washington County Board of Commissioners.
+The Personnel Board of Appeals consists of three members appointed at large by the Washington County Board of Commissioners.

 The Personnel Board of Appeals meets upon the call of its chair or the Human Resources director.
 The member with the shortest term is designated as chair.

-Members of the Personnel Board of Appeals receive $35 per meeting and mileage reimbursement at the rate established by the County Board.
+Members of the Personnel Board of Appeals receive meeting per diem and mileage reimbursement at the rate established by the County Board.